takemaru/dnet/README.md

 DNET finds the best configuration you want with a great efficiency, while it examines all feasible configurations without stuck in local minima.
 It supports all the constraints with realistic unbalanced three-phase loads.
-We believe that DNET brings you to the next stage of power distribution network analysis.
+We believe that DNET takes you to the next stage of power distribution network analysis.

 DNET can be used freely under the MIT license, which is found in